Skip to main content

 Impact Analysis (IA)

-On 11 June 2020, the Australian Energy Market Commission (AEMC) released a final rule determination in relation to the National Electricity Amendment (Wholesale Demand Response Mechanism) Rule 2020.
+On 5 November 2020, the Australian Energy Market Commission (AEMC) released the draft rule determination and rule titled National Energy Retail Amendment (Maintaining Life Support Customer Registration When Switching) Rule 2020.

 Commonwealth-State